RealTrisT/Injectah/README.md

 amount of times one has to inject.
 ## Set Up
 Fairly Easy To Setup:
-Put Injectah.exe into a folder, create an injectah.ini with the process names you want the dll to be injected to, and execute RegisterMenu.bat in that same folder.
+Put Injectah.exe into a folder, create an injectah.ini(example in examples folder) with the process names you wantthe dll to be injected to, and execute RegisterMenu.bat in that same folder.
 Profit.
 ## Methods Of Injection
 #### Default
 I did not include the file containing the inject functions *LoadLibraryInject* and *ThreadHijackInject* *Inject.h"* since there are already many options out there for anyone looking to copy paste, and anyone at least somewhat smart can or has made their own.
 #### Add Your Own
 It's not hard to add your own functions, in *main.cpp* there are the defines in line 12-13, the read (command line arguments) in line 95-97, and the check on line 212 onward.